-London: Constable & Co.
-1909.
+London: Constable & Co., 1909.
 First edition.
-5 14 x 3 1/2", 16pp.
-Printed by the Chiswick Press, Charles Whittington & Co.
+5 14 x 3 1/2", 16 pages, and printed by the Chiswick Press, Charles Whittington & Co. on laid paper.
 All pages are bordered with single rules in red ink, and there is a drawing of Meredith's house, Box HIll.
-A sensitive memorial to writer George Meredith, in the form of a fanciful essay, on the day he was buried, May 22, 1909, by his close friend, J. M. Barrie.
+This is a sensitive memorial to writer George Meredith, in the form of a fanciful essay, on the day he was buried, May 22, 1909, by his close friend, J. M. Barrie.
 There is some light soil and foxing else near fine in smooth ivory cloth with a gilt title and a red marginal rule.
 The book's small size and bulk make it agreeable in hand and to read.

 New York: Wm.
 Edwin Rudge, 1926.
 7" x 4 3/8", 17.9cm x 1 cm, unpaged.
 This is the first edition of this beautiful essay in book form, printed by William Edwin Rudge and limited to 550 copies.
 It is noted in the book that this is a lecture first delivered by Hearn to Japanese students in his English Literature class.
 BAL 7995.
 Slight soil to the title page, endpapers slightly browned from the plain glassine dustjacket, which is largely present but chipped and torn, else very good in blue cloth, gilt cover title.